 Investigational drug product candidate elacestrant

-RAD1901 is a selective estrogen receptor degrader, or SERD, that at high doses has potential for use as an oral non-steroidal treatment for hormone-driven, or hormone-resistant, breast cancer.
-RAD1901 is currently being investigated in postmenopausal women with advanced estrogen receptor positive, or ER-positive, HER2-negative breast cancer, the most common form of the disease.
+Elacestrant is a selective estrogen receptor down-regulator/degrader, or SERD, that at high doses is being evaluated for potential use as an oral non-steroidal treatment for estrogen receptor positive (ER+) breast cancer.
+Elacestrant is currently being investigated as a single agent in postmenopausal women with advanced ER+ and human epidermal growth factor receptor 2-negative (HER2-) breast cancer, the most common form of the disease.
 Preclinical studies completed to date indicate that the compound also has the potential for use in combination with other therapies for the treatment of breast cancer.